 Check-ups with your vet are the best way to spot any signs of possible illness as soon as possible.

-Here are some of the cat symptoms to watch out for.
+Here are some of the symptoms of cat hair loss to watch out for.
 Bear in mind that this list isn’t exhaustive, and you should always speak to your vet if you have any worries about your pet’s health.

-Cat hair loss, also known as alopecia, could be caused by several common factors.
+Cat hair loss, also known as alopecia, could be caused by several common factors (e.g., stress, skin conditions or a poor diet).
 Once you understand what is causing your cat to lose their fur, you can start to seek the right treatment to get them feeling, and looking, like themselves again.

-You’ve heard of the phrase “tearing your hair out” when under pressure, and this can be very true for upset cats, as sometimes a stressed cat will start to pull out their fur.
-More unusually but also possible, cats can over-groom an area if it causes them pain, such as a sore joint.
+You’ve heard of the phrase “tearing your hair out” when under pressure, and this can be true for upset cats.
+Sometimes, a stressed cat will start to pull out their fur.
+More unusually but also possible, cats can over-groom an area if it’s causing pain(e.g., a sore joint).

 Some causes for hair loss in cats can also affect humans, and are contagious.
 Although this is unusual, it’s worth booking an appointment with your vet as soon as possible to avoid an unhappy pet and owner, too.